Best Spots Around Houston for Hosting a Birthday Party on a Budget

 Always a go-to kid favorite, various Chick-Fil-A locations throughout Houston offer reserved seating for birthday parties and all you have to pay for is each child's meal.
 Be sure to call your local CFA to discuss times and decor well in advance, as peak party times tend to fill up fast.
 While it might seem like a throwback to a simpler time, another fast food party option is McDonald's where staff will help you celebrate with Happy Meals, cake, decor, and time in their PlayPlace.
 Call your local restaurant to discuss booking details.

 Go to Pump It Up in Bellaire and let kids romp around on giant inflatables in a private, indoor setting.
-Planet Wow and Monkey Joe's are also inflatable venues where kids can go bananas on their birthday with parties that include jump time, arcade games, and more.
+Monkey Joe's is another inflatables venue where kids can go bananas on their birthday with parties that include jump time, arcade games, and more.

 Give your kiddo a retro roller skating party at Dairy Ashford Roller Rink, and choose from several packages that include skating and food, but won't bust your budget.
 They even offer toddler skate party packages, which allow push toys on the rink.